Wenzil/UnityConsole/README.md

 # UnityConsole
-Welcome to UnityConsole, an easy-to-use developer console for Unity 4.6!
+Welcome to UnityConsole, an easy-to-use developer console for Unity 5!

 ![Screenshot](https://dl.dropboxusercontent.com/u/106740647/UnityConsole/Screenshot.jpg)

 ## Getting Started
-1. Import the UnityConsole package into your project (or copy the UnityConsole directory into your Assets folder)
+1. Import the UnityConsole package into your project (or clone the UnityConsole repository into your Assets folder)
 2. Add a UI canvas to your scene if you don't already have one (GameObject > UI > Canvas)
-3. Drag-and-Drop the Console prefab onto the Canvas in the Hierarchy
+3. Drag-and-Drop the Console prefab onto the canvas in the Hierarchy
-4. Run your scene and press TAB to toggle the Console
+4. Run your scene and press TAB to toggle the console

 ## Logging
-Anywhere in your code, simply use ```Console.Log()``` to output to the Console
+Anywhere in your code, simply use ``Console.Log()`` to output to the console

 ## Registering Commands
-Use the ```ConsoleCommandsDatabase.RegisterCommand()``` method to register your own commands.
+Use the ``ConsoleCommandsDatabase.RegisterCommand()`` method to register your own commands.
 Here's an example.

 ```csharp
 public class CustomCommands : MonoBehaviour